Arichy/video-inspector/README.md

 # or alternatively
 pnpm download-ffmpeg

-# Download FFmpeg binaries for current platform only (recommended for CI/CD)
+# Download FFmpeg binaries for current platform only
 pnpm prepare-ffmpeg:current

+# Download FFmpeg binaries for specific target (useful for cross-compilation)
+pnpm prepare-ffmpeg:target x86_64-apple-darwin

 # For Windows users (if the above doesn't work)
 pnpm prepare-ffmpeg:current:win